Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Degravitation

 The second step is to rewrite the above expression using the inverse operator ($\Box^{-1}$):

 Moreover, substituting in the above action.
 This results in the following on-shell action

 where

-This shows clearly that a massive graviton theory for $\alpha = 1/2$ case is equivalent to a filtered graviton coupled to the energy-momentum tensor $T_{\mu\nu}$ and a scalar with mass $m$ coupled with gravitational strength to the trace of energy-momentum tensor $T$.
+This shows clearly that a massive spin-2 theory for $\alpha = 1/2$ case is equivalent to a filtered spin-2 coupled to the energy-momentum tensor $T_{\mu\nu}$ and a scalar with mass $m$ coupled with gravitational strength to the trace of energy-momentum tensor $T$.
 This follows from the equation of motion of metric perturbations, which is similar to the equation (\ref{S.29b}).